Chocobos. Notice how it started with "II"? When they remade the first game

 - A legendary trio.
 Two since III - mascot trio and normal trio.
 Three in V, one of which is actually a quartet.

-- A legendary duo, except in V as there are three trios.
+- A legendary duo, usually exclusive to one game edition each, except in V as there are three trios.

 - Legendary Mew expy - 100 in each stat.
 Possibly more of them, cutesy and small in design.